Bell Orchestre (2005 – ongoing)

 Wooden Stars (1994-2007)

-WS was a highly collaborative band that had a hell of a run from 1993 or so, until about 2001.
+WS was a highly collaborative band that recorded and toured from 1993 or so until about 2001.
 Then we had a few years of a break, which we never called a separation or even a hiatus.
 We never talked about it.
 We just stopped.
 I only mention that because I don’t want to have to call what happened next a reunion.
 In 2005, we dusted ourselves off and played some tunes at our old pal Dave Draves’s birthday party.
 At that time, we realized we had some unfinished business to attend to and we set out to make another record.

 The band was born out of a very weird and magical chemistry between myself and Julien Beillard, another singer/guitarist/songwriter.
 Then it got weirder and even more magical as the others came along: Julien’s brother, original bassist Mathieu, drummer Andrew McCormack, and later bassist Josh Latour.
 We felt peerless, and then we made our own little family.
 The essense of punk rock, no?